College cost calculator

+Non-tuition costs

+The actual cost of attending college encompasses more than just tuition.
+It includes multiple expenses such as housing, meals, textbooks, transportation, personal expenses, and possibly more.
+For most students in the US, the cost of living away from home, whether in a dorm room or by renting an apartment, exceeds the cost of tuition and fees.

+The College Cost Calculator allows users to input various costs associated with their prospective college or university.
+Some advanced calculators might even factor in potential financial aid, scholarships, and grants, giving a more accurate picture of the net cost.

+Calculators

+Some calculators are general, while others are specific to an institution.
+The latter often provides more accurate estimates because they use the actual costs associated with that particular institution.

 A recent report issued by The Institute for College Access and Success, "“Adding it all up 2012: are net price calculators easy to find, use and compare?”, found key issues with the implementation of the net price calculator requirement.
 In “Adding it all up,” the authors state, “this report takes a more in-depth look at the net price calculators from 50 randomly selected colleges.
 While we found some positive practices that were not evident at the time of our previous report, net price calculators are still not reliably easy for prospective college students and their families to find, use, and compare”.

 After the requirement came into effect, Abigail Seldin and Whitney Haring-Smith launched the free website College Abacus, which hosted a system that would allow students to enter the personal information once, and then use and compare net-prices of multiple schools.
 The Gates Foundation's College Challenge announced College Abacus as one its winners in January 2013; the $100,000 grant from the Gates Foundation will enable College Abacus to expand from its beta version with 2500+ schools to a fully comprehensive version with all the colleges and universities in the United States.

 The sticker prices of colleges in the United States have increased more than eight percent between 2010 and 2011.
 College tuition has increased at a faster pace than inflation since at least 1992.